dilshan5/qa_code/README.md

 ## Continuous Integration/Continuous Deployment

-For this example, I have used Jenkins and CircleCI as my CI/CD tools.
+For this example, I have used Jenkins  as my CI/CD tools.
 But you have to select only one tool in your project.

 You can edit `Jenkinsfile` based on your requirement.
 How to create [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/).

-You can edit `./circleci/config.yml` for CircleCI configs.

 ## Running Tests